 Holding the woman who holds the child allowed me, for the first time, to embrace the child who could not previously be forgiven for acquiescing.
 Now that I have begun to make peace with the child, I can see that I can also let her go.
 Let her die in the past.
 As the child I was passes away from the present, now I can see the child that I am.

 When we allow our clients the opportunity to use themselves as the prime resource for healing, through the use of the creative process, (clearly it doesn’t need to be stone) then we are providing them with the most useful tool of transformation, themselves.

-© Copyright 2008 by Silvia Behrend, D. Min, M.Div, APA, therapist in Olympia, Washington.
+© Copyright 2008 by Silvia Behrend, D. Min, M.Div, APA.
 All Rights Reserved.
 Permission to publish granted to GoodTherapy.org.